NCIP/gdc-docs/docs/API/Users_Guide/Data_Analysis.md

 This portion of the output shows TCGA-GBM including 45 cases that have `ssms` in the gene `ENSG00000155657`.

-__Example 2:__ The following demonstrates a use of the `analysis/top_mutated_genes_by_project` endpoint.
+__Example 2:__ The following demonstrates a use of the `/analysis/top_mutated_genes_by_project` endpoint.
 This will output the genes that are mutated in the most cases in "TCGA-DLBC" and will count the mutations that have a `HIGH` or `MODERATE` impact on gene function.
+Note that the `score` field does not represent the number of mutations in a given gene, but a calculation that is used to determine which genes have the greatest number of unique mutations.

 ```json
 {